Dedicated Practitioners Program (DPP6)

 Students who have participated in the past five programs have found that DPP has had a profound impact on their meditation practice, providing a focus and inspiration for deepening their understanding of Buddhism and bringing the dharma alive in new and often unexpected ways.

-Requirements for the program are 5 years of Dharma practice and 50 nights of residential retreat experience in the Insight Meditation (vipassana) tradition.
+Recommended requirements for the program are 5 years of Dharma practice and 50 nights of residential retreat experience in the Insight Meditation (vipassana) tradition.

 The retreats include periods of meditation with the teachings offered seminar-style--interactive, participatory and creative.
 They are not held in complete silence.
 Therefore, to practice developing a strong sense of community, instructions will be offered on mindful speaking and mindful listening to support us in working skillfully with issues that commonly arise in community.